 Buffer's AI Assistant lives inside the Buffer scheduling composer.

-How it works: Conversational - type instructions, get variations, iterate via natural language.
-No persistent voice training; you guide each session.
+How it works: Conversational.
+You type instructions, get variations, and iterate in natural language.
+There is no persistent voice training; you steer each session by hand.

 Strengths: